 Peter Pasedach is a research associate at the department for Indology and Tibetology of Hamburg University.
-He is a Sanskritist specialising in court poetry, on which he leads a DFG-funded project, and yoga-related texts.
+He is a Sanskritist specialising in court poetry, and yoga-related texts.
 He has taught Sanskrit and related topics in Hamburg, Göttingen and Leiden.
-He is actively involved in the building up of the focus Yoga Studies at Hamburg University.
+He is actively involved in the building up of the focus Yoga Studies at Hamburg University, has been one of the main organisers of the 3rd Yoga Darśana, Yoga Sādhana conference, and is one of the founders of the Yoga Studies Research Network.

 In Yoga, he is working on a new digital critical edition of the Śivasaṃhitā, and preparing a project on Vācaspatimiśra’s Tattvavaiśāradī on the Pātañjalayogaśāstra.
 In his Sanskrit literature courses he regularly reads yoga-related texts.